gitless-vcs/gitless/README.md

 If you're planning on submitting code here are some useful things to know:

-- We only have two branches, `master` and `develop`.
-We code in `develop` and merge the changes onto `master` when the changes are stable and we're ready to cut a new release.
-So you'll find on `develop` the latest changes

 - We follow (to some extent) the [Google Python Style Guide]( https://google.github.io/styleguide/pyguide.html